 How are you going to pay for retirement?
 How is everyone else doing it?
-What is the average retirement income for 2021?
-Has it changed a lot from past years with the pandemic?
+What is the average retirement income for 2022?
+Has it changed a lot from past years as we emerge from the pandemic?
 Are you anywhere close to average?

 Figuring out if you are going to have a secure future can be difficult.
 There are a lot of questions to answer and some things can be estimated by comparing yourself to averages.